elibenton/personal-website/content/blog/Is There A Theory For Today's Journalism?/index.md

 ---
 title: "Is There A Theory For Today's Journalism?"
-description: "An academic exploration of how modern news media intersects the disciplines of political science and technology studies."
+description: "An academic exploration of how modern news media intersects the disciplines of political science and technology studies"
 date: 2019-01-17
 location: "Claremont, California, US"
 cover-image: ""